The Most Comfortable Way to Sleep in a Tent

 Staying warm can be tricky when temperatures are cold.
 My favorite trick is to fill a Nalgene bottle with boiling water and a tea bag, or even better, hot chocolate, and stick it into the foot of a sleeping bag with the lid on tightly, before getting in the bag.
 This will make things nice and toasty when the time comes to get ready for bed.
 And the best part about the hot water bottle, especially when it’s filled with hot chocolate, is if you wake up in the middle of the night, you can drink it to warm back up.
 Win-Win!

-A couple of other items that could be helpful to bring along for a good night’s sleep are ear plugs to zone out snoring tent mates and eye masks for those bright full-moon nights.
-For tent lighting, my go-to is wrapping a headlamp to face a nalgene, milk jug, or other water bottle.
+A couple of other items that could be helpful to bring along for a good night’s sleep are earplugs to zone out snoring tent mates and eye masks for those bright full-moon nights.
+For tent lighting, my go-to is wrapping a headlamp to face a Nalgene, milk jug, or another water bottle.
 This makes for a great tent lantern without any additional items to bring.

-Following these tricks and tips can be a game changer in unlocking a comfortable camping experience.
+Following these tricks and tips can be a game-changer in unlocking a comfortable camping experience.
 With just a little getting the hang of things, you can make the nights you spend camping, away from the distractions of lights and technology, even better for sleeping than those you spend in bed at home!
 If you need to get geared up for your best night's sleep, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.